alexkuroedov/list-app/README.md

 Application run on port 8070

-For db use adminer, it run on port 6080.
+For db use adminer, it run on port 6080, login root, password 123456

 Backup db is in the file data/backup/appdb.sql